“Inclusive education is about participation and equal opportunity for all – in other words, ‘full membership’ of school and, later, society.”“

 Support at times of transition on entry into the school and between year groups, with additional meetings in liaison with key staff

 Guidance and support with accessing specialist provision, should it be appropriate, for example; Occupational Therapy, Educational Psychologists, Play Therapy, Speech and Language Therapy, Specific Learning Difficulties Assessments (e.g. investigating dyslexia) and any other required by our students

 The School Sites

 We are working towards all our sites being as accessible as possible for all users.
 Across the four sites at 3-11 we have a variety of modifications to buildings to support access wherever possible.
 The constraints of older buildings are routinely reviewed using our Accessibility Plan where we look to further increase our accessibility.
 Please ring to discuss any particular concerns regarding accessibility to ensure the information you have is appropriate for the site you are discussing.

 Do get in touch if you would like a tour any school in the 3-11 section of the Foundation.
-If you would like to meet with the SENCo/ Inclusion Specialist then please mention at the time so specific arrangements can be made.
-Any member of our Senior Leadership Team will be happy to tour and give answers to your questions should that be more convenient.
+If you would like to meet with the SENCo/ Inclusion Specialist then please discuss this with the admissions team so any specific arrangements can be made.
+Any member of our Senior Leadership Team will be happy to tour you and give answers to your questions should that be more convenient.

 Quote source: The Open University